marcelotduarte/cx_Freeze/doc/src/setup_script.rst

     )

 Samples:
-There are more examples in the |samples| directory.
+There are more examples in the :repository:`samples <tree/main/samples/>` directory.

 .. seealso:: `Windows Installer
    <https://docs.microsoft.com/en-us/windows/win32/msi/windows-installer-portal>`_